SparrowCM/Dashboard/README.md

 # Dashboard
-Creating a dashboard to show fund performance
+Creating a dashboard to show fund performance.
+This dashboard needs to print graphs regarding performance per position in EUR and % and the NAV per euro invested in EUR and % over a specificied period of time.